 Georges Danton – Danton voted for the death of Louis XVI and “threw down as the gage of battle the head of a king.”
 Danton was colossal in size and considered an engaging speaker.
 However, he was also known for his displeasing appearance.
 He became a leading figure in the early stages of the French Revolution.
 As mentioned, he supported the formation of the Committee of Public Safety, which was initially known as “the Danton Committee,” and because of his influence served as the committee’s first President.
 He also adopted the values of the sans-culottes and inspired them with his powerful room-shaking oratories.

 Jean Antoine Debry – Debry, also sometimes called de Bry, was elected to the Legislative Assembly and became the President of the National Convention in March of 1793.
 He voted for the death of Louis XVI and was elected to the Committee of Public Safety but declined because of illness.
 Jean-Baptiste Robert Lindet then functioned as his substitute before finally replacing Debry.
 Lindet was unique among the committee members in that he was 46 years old, when the average age of the members was 30.
-He became famous for the slogan, La patrie est en danger, which in English means “The Fatherland is in danger.”
+He proposed that the Convention issue La patrie est en danger, which in English means “The Fatherland is in danger,” and became famous for the slogan.

 Jean-François-Bertrand Delmas – Delmas was a deputy in the Legislative Assembly and member of the National Convention.
 “He is generally credited with beginning the custom of referring to ‘left’ and ‘right’ to distinguish radical from conservative deputies in the Legislative Assembly.”